 Forward looking information

-This press release may contain forward-looking information within the meaning of applicable securities legislation, including statements regarding our objectives and strategies and plans to expand our presence in our existing and target markets, strategies and plans to drive NAV per Unit growth, the opportunity to realize rental rate growth, and the potential acquisition opportunities.
+This press release may contain forward-looking information within the meaning of applicable securities legislation, including statements regarding our objectives and strategies to achieve those objectives; the Trust’s expectations relating to the benefits to be realized from demand drivers for industrial space; our ability to accretively acquire high-quality assets while maintaining a conservatively financed balance sheet; our ability to deliver attractive overall returns to our unitholders over the long-term; our total acquisitions in 2020; the effect of acquisitions on our leverage levels; the anticipated timing of closing of the acquisitions referred to in this press release; the expected going-in cap rate of the acquisitions; our acquisition pipeline; our FFO per Unit in future periods; the pro forma composition of our portfolio after the completion of the acquisitions and potential development opportunities; our development and redevelopment plans, including the timing of construction, timing of completion of our developments and anticipated yields; the Trust’s ability to access debt markets more efficiently in order to continue to execute on its strategy to grow and upgrade the quality of the portfolio; expected interest rates and costs of debt; the intended use of proceeds of the term loan; expected debt and liquidity levels and unencumbered asset pool; and the Trust’s expectations of the extent of rent deferrals and repayment from tenants.
 Forward-looking information is based on a number of assumptions and is subject to a number of risks and uncertainties, many of which are beyond Dream Industrial REIT’s control, which could cause actual results to differ materially from those that are disclosed in or implied by such forward-looking information.
-These risks and uncertainties include, but are not limited to, general and local economic and business conditions; the financial condition of tenants; our ability to refinance maturing debt; leasing risks, including those associated with the ability to lease vacant space; interest and currency rate fluctuations; and with respect to the acquisition pipeline, the failure to satisfy or waive customary conditions on closing as well as the risk that the acquired properties may not perform as anticipated.
+These risks and uncertainties include, but are not limited to, general and local economic and business conditions; employment levels; mortgage and interest rates and regulations; the uncertainties around the timing and amount of future financings; uncertainties surrounding the COVID-19 pandemic; the financial condition of tenants; leasing risks, including those associated with the ability to lease vacant space; rental rates on future leasing; and interest and currency rate fluctuations.
 Our objectives and forward-looking statements are based on certain assumptions, including that the general economy remains stable, interest rates remain stable, conditions within the real estate market remain consistent, competition for acquisitions remains consistent with the current climate and that the capital markets continue to provide ready access to equity and/or debt.
 All forward-looking information in this press release speaks as of the date of this press release.
 Dream Industrial REIT does not undertake to update any such forward-looking information whether as a result of new information, future events or otherwise except as required by law.
 Additional information about these assumptions and risks and uncertainties is contained in Dream Industrial REIT’s filings with securities regulators, including its latest annual information form and MD&A. These filings are also available at Dream Industrial REIT’s website at www.dreamindustrialreit.ca.

 Dream Industrial REIT